-You can read more about CAE Export Plugins in Reference 7.
+You can read more about CAE Export Plugins in this article.

 If you are thinking about writing a new flow solver or doing anything that would involve creating a new file format, we recommend that you consider adopting the CFD General Notation System (CGNS, Reference 4), an open, standard format for mesh and CFD solver data.

 Not only will using CGNS decrease your workload but it will allow your files to be read and written by a wide variety of CFD software.

 There are occasions when you really only want to export the grid and nothing but the grid.
 That is when Pointwise's grid export capabilities come in handy (see the File, Export, Grid command).
 Common uses of grid export are:

 Moving grid around works from the import side too (see File, Import, Grid).
 Perhaps you have an old mesh or a mesh from another source that you would like to use as the starting point for a new mesh.
 Or maybe you have a design tool that generates initial meshes for you automatically and you need to add to them.